Skip to content

 Why MMOs Are More Than Just Games: The Magic of Multiplayer Worlds

 Massively Multiplayer Online (MMO) games are a weird and wonderful beast.
 On the surface, they’re just sprawling virtual worlds filled with quests, dungeons, and an alarming number of players running around in the exact same fancy armour set.
-But beneath that, MMOs offer something deeper—an experience that’s as much about the people you meet (or…
+But beneath that, MMOs offer something deeper: an experience that’s as much about the people you meet…

 Jen